allania7med11/travelplanner/README.md

 ## Follow the instructions to start the project:

-1. add .env file with MeaningCloud API .It should lok like this:
+1. add .env file with your MeaningCloud API .It should look like this:
 API_KEY=<YOUR API KEY>

 2.create node_module